Computer Telephony Integration (CTI)

 URLs that the phone system generates, then each space gets encoded properly as

 People can call from their work, mobile or home number.
 As long as the number is registered in 4me for a Person, 4me finds this Person.
-When the number is used by multiple people, these people are suggested as options for the User field when the Service Desk console is launched.
+When the number is used by multiple people, these people are suggested as options for the Requester field when the Service Desk console is launched.

-When the same customer number is entered in the Support ID field of each contact person of the corresponding customer organization, these people get listed as options for the User field when the Service Desk console is launched.
+When the same customer number is entered in the Support ID field of each contact person of the corresponding customer organization, these people get listed as options for the Requester field when the Service Desk console is launched.

 Instead of using the telephone number or Support ID of the caller it is also possible to use the ID of a Request that was requested by the caller.
 In this case, the URL must use the following syntax: